jeremyxlewis/dnd/README.md

 ### Features in TUI

-- **Command Input:** Type commands at the prompt "What is thy command, adventurer?"
+- **Browse All PHB Content:** Browse through all the Player's Handbook content, including spells, monsters, items, and more.
 - **Fuzzy Search:** Type `spell`, `monster`, or `item` to browse lists with real-time filtering.
 Start typing to narrow down results.
+- **Character Creation:** Guided step-by-step character creation following D&D 5e rules - select name, alignment, species (with racial traits preview), class (with features), background, ability scores (Standard Array, Roll, or Point Buy), proficiencies, equipment, and spellcasting.
-- **Navigation:** Use arrow keys to scroll lists, Enter to select, Esc to cancel.
+- **Navigation:** Use ↑↓ or jk keys to scroll lists, Enter to select, / to search within lists, Esc to go back.
 - **Scrolling:** Use ↑/↓ keys to scroll through long content in the output area.
 - **Help:** Type `help` or `?` for available commands.
 - **Quitting:** Press Esc or Ctrl+C to exit.